awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

 ### Finding the Endpoints for Replication Groups \(AWS CLI\)<a name="Endpoints.Find.CLI.ReplGroups"></a>

 You can use the AWS CLI to discover the endpoints for a replication group and its clusters with the `describe-replication-groups` command\.
-The command returns the replication group's primary endpoint and a list of all the clusters \(nodes\) in the replication group with their endpoints\.
+The command returns the replication group's primary endpoint and a list of all the clusters \(nodes\) in the replication group with their endpoints, along with the reader endpoint\.

-The following operation retrieves the primary endpoint \(PrimaryEndpoint\) and individual node endpoints \(ReadEndpoint\) for the replication group `myreplgroup`\.
-Use the primary endpoint for all write operations and the individual node endpoints for all read operations\.
+The following operation retrieves the primary endpoint and reader endpoint for the replication group `myreplgroup`\.
+Use the primary endpoint for all write operations\.

-For Linux, macOS, or Unix:

 ```
 aws elasticache describe-replication-groups \